 Q: Who is eligible to use CSB Online and Mobile Banking?

-A: Users who are at least 18 years of age and maintain an eligible checking or savings account.
+A: Anyone who is an owner of an active checking or savings account.
 Additional terms and conditions may apply.
 If you are not enrolled in CSB Online Banking click here to begin.

 Q: Are there fees to use CSB Online or Mobile Banking?

 A: No, we are pleased to provide Online Banking services for free to CSB customers.
 The mobile app is also free to download and free to use.
 Certain features inside the app may require a fee.
-See your online banking agreement, mobile banking agreement, and mobile remote deposit agreement for details.
+See your CSB Electronic Services Agreement for details.
 Contact your wireless service provider for any connectivity or usage rates that may apply.